ericksong91/character-stat-maker-BE/README.md

 ## Usage

-- To run the server, type 'rake server' into the console
+- To run the server, type the following into the console:
+    - rake db:migrate db:seed

 - To regenerate the seed, type the following into the console:
     - rake db:drop